Quantcast

 I remember when, I remember when, I remember when I lost my mind as I was approaching 30.
-Entering into a new decade of life after my 20s terrified me because like most women, I was obsessing over all the things I hadn't accomplished instead of celebrating all the things I had.
+Entering into a new decade of life after my 20s terrified me because, like most women, I was obsessing over all the things I hadn't accomplished instead of celebrating all the things I had.
 A month before I walked into 30, I did just that – I wrote down 30 things I had accomplished and it gave me all the conviction I needed to make the next decade the best decade.
 And the truth is, I love it here.

 My 30s are proving to be the best years and I believe it's because I let go of what society defined as successful and started living the life I wanted and deserved.
 In your 30s, you find that it's all about stability and consistency.
-Those principals apply to every aspect of your life, including your style.
+Those principles apply to every aspect of your life, including your style.
 When it comes to reliability, it's important to have fundamental items that lay the foundation for your trousseau.

 We tapped Tenicka Boyd to talk more about why staples are important and which pieces are must-haves.
 "Staples are really what ground the outfit.
 These are the items that live beyond the trends, the cool aesthetics, and fast fashion.
 Staples are items that will last for years if you invest and take care of them," she explained.
 "Not just staple items but a staple silhouette are important."